micrologai/microlog/README.md

  - All this resulted in the total CPU consumption during the call to be below 66%.
  - For around 33% of the time, the process was waiting.
 Typically, this indicates bottlenecks elsewhere in the system, such as having to wait for data to arrive from a micro-service.

- Automatic anomaly detection, call stack analysis, and process health indicators offered by microlog.ai allow us to quickly debug perfomance issues.
+Automatic anomaly detection, call stack analysis, and process health indicators offered by microlog.ai allow users of microlog.ai to quickly debug performance/quality issues.

 ![Example run of microlog](images/dialog.png)

+# Detecting expensive I/O or Starved Processes

-The top bar shows general statistics for the process, such as CPU and number of modules:
+The top bar shows general statistics for the process, such as CPU and number of modules.
+Low CPU typically means I/O, either from local disk or from the network:

 ![microlog.ai logs](images/status.png)

+# Integrating Profiling with Logging

 Log entries are shown as visual markers in the top bar.
 Because microlog.ai shows log entries on the timeline, analyzing problems becomes much easier than with normal logs.
 No more scrolling page after page to find a stacktrace.
 With microlog.ai they appear as easy to see stop signs:

 ![microlog.ai logs](images/error-log.png)

+# Manual Instrumentation to get Custom Traces

 Functions and methods can be traced.
 These traced spans are positioned along the timeline and are shown at the bottom.
 Parameters to the function or method being traced are automatically extracted by microlog.ai and added to the log: